cosmicLinux/BaCoN-simplified-CZS/README.md

 BaCoN allows to train and test Bayesian Convolutional Neural Networks in order to **classify dark matter power spectra as being representative of different cosmologies**, as well as to compute the classification confidence.
 The code now supports the following theories:  **LCDM, wCDM, f(R), DGP, and a randomly generated class** (see the reference for details).

-**We also provide a jupyter notebook that allows to load the pre-trained model, classify any matter power spectrum and compute the classification confidence with the method described in the paper (see [4 - Classification](https://github.com/Mik3M4n/BaCoN#4---Classification)).
-This only requires the raw values of the power spectrum.
-Feedback on the results of classification is particularly welcome!**
+**We also provide a jupyter notebook that allows to train a model and test the classification on a test data set or on a single spectrum.**

 The first release of BaCoN was accompagnied by the paper [Seeking New Physics in Cosmology with Bayesian Neural Networks I: Dark Energy and Modified Gravity](https://arxiv.org/abs/2012.03992).